 West Firle, 1476

 This covers the products of a technically skilled workshop, which produced relatively small quantities between the 1420s and c1452.
 In Sussex, there are brasses at Battle, Amberley and Wiston.
 The last, to Sir John de Braose (d 1426) is perhaps the finest, though the detail is fussy, both the armour and the background of scattered small, inscribed scrolls replacing a canopy.
 Kent suggests (11 pp87-88) the workshop did not limit its products to brasses and that it made these in batches sold over a period, but Emmerson (9 p139) questions the latter hypothesis because of the way the drapery evolves.
-Because of the presence of three brasses at Battle (and there are multiple ones elsewhere) he suggests the workshop benefited from personal recommendation.
+On the basis of three brasses at Battle that belong to the series and show a clear chronological sequence (there are instances of similar sequences elsewhere) he suggests the workshop benefited from personal recommendation.

 Battle, c1430 or possibly later